inmanta/inmanta-core/docs/model_developers/model_design.rst

 Keep close to the API
 ---------------------

-When doing south bound integrations, it is tempting to *improve* the existing api.
+When doing south bound integrations, it is tempting to *improve* the existing API.
 Resist this temptation.
 It leads to the following problems:

 #.
 It costs a lot of effort to integrate the API and redesign it at the same time.